Guidebook Updates for Norway

 Oslo

 • OsloGuideservice has gone out of business.
-But licensed guide Pål Johansen offers Oslo walking tours when not leading Rick Steves tour groups, and has helped considerably with the Rick Steves Scandinavia guidebook ($280/half-day tour, $480/full-day tour, [email protected]).
+But licensed guide Pål Johansen offers Oslo walking tours when not leading Rick Steves tour groups, and has helped considerably with the Rick Steves Scandinavia guidebook ($300/half-day tour, $550/full-day tour, [email protected]).
 If Pål's not available, the easy-to-work-with Oslo Guidebureau can tailor a tour to meet your interests (+47 22 42 28 18).

-• The Viking Ship Museum is closed while it undergoes a multiyear expansion, and exhibits will ultimately move into the new Museum of the Viking Age (scheduled to open by 2025 or 2026).
-In the interim, some exhibits may be on display in the University of Oslo's Historical Museum.
+• The Viking Ship Museum is closed while it undergoes a multiyear expansion.
+It's scheduled to reopen, as the Museum of the Viking Age, by 2027.
+In the interim, some exhibits may be on display in the University of Oslo's Historical Museum, and you can see a real Viking boat at the National Maritime Museum.

 • The Munch Museum has reopened at a new location on the harbor, facing the Opera House at Bjørvika.